kcakar/Study-Redux/README.md

     -Second parameter is what you want to copy into the initial object.
     -Third parameter is what you want to merge with the object.

-    Immutability allows you to have State Snapshots, Undo changes and reload from URL in a single page app.
+    Immutability allows you to have State Snapshots, Undo changes, reload from URL in a single page app and time travel.